Fiji Postcards V

 |

 "Carting Sugar Cane, Fiji" Unused and undated.
 Numbered on face, "40".
 On back "Guaranteed Real Photo and British Manufacture".
 Divided back but early card, probably pre-World War 1.
 The transport of cut cane on bullock-drawn gari wagons such as this can still be seen in rare pockets in Fiji.
 It was unusual, however, from an early date, being superseded by the use of cane-trucks (also called gari) that ran on portable railway line that was assembled and then dis-assembled in the canefield, as can be seen in the picture two below this.
 These had the advantage that they could be taken to a junction with the permanent (paki) railway-line, and hooked up together to be hauled away by steam-train (see picture) to the crushing mill.
-When loaded onto bullock-drawn wagons the cane would either have to be taken all the way from field to mill in the cart, or unloaded and re-loaded at the railway line.
-The working-bullocks seen here and in the next three photographs were invariably zebu-cross animals, very hardy in the hot humid conditions in Fiji. |
+When loaded onto bullock-drawn wagons the cane would either have to be taken all the way from field to mill in the cart, or unloaded and re-loaded at the railway line. |

 |